GalvareyPoco/GalvareyPoco/README.md

 ### About Me

+  - 😄 Specializing in video game development, but I enjoy working on a variety of projects.
   - 🔭 I’m currently working as a Software Developer in Asuncion, Paraguay.
-  - 😄 Specializing in video game development, but I enjoy working on a variety of projects.
   - 🌱 I’m currently learning Machine Learning and Big Data.
+  - 🌐 Self-hosting several tools used at [Impossible Games](https://impossiblegames.fun).
   - 💬 Ask me about anything.
   - ⚡ Fun fact: I Like Turtles.

 ### Learning Journey 🎮